jpmontano/nishanimate/README.md

 It is expected that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.

-NishAnimate is part of a more general natural-language-agnostic form of the application NLPAnimate, https://github.com/jpmontano/nlpanimate

 NishAnimate is built with `node-webkit`, and is [to be] available for Mac OS X, Windows, and Linux.